 If your appeal of the dismissal is received more than 180 days late, a hearing will not be scheduled, the appeal is dismissed, and the deputy's original decision is final.

-You will receive the Hearing Officer's Decision in the mail whether you participated in the hearing or not.
+You will receive the Hearing Officer's Decision even if you did not participate in the hearing.
 If you disagree with the Hearing Officer's Decision, you may submit a written request for a new hearing and/or an appeal of the Hearing Officer's Decision.
 Your request for a new hearing and/or your appeal must be received by the Industrial Claim Appeals Office (ICAO) within twenty (20) calendar days from the date the Hearing Officer's Decision was mailed.
 A request for a new hearing and an appeal may be written in the same document.

 Do not include additional evidence in your written document, ICAO cannot consider additional evidence.
 If you feel additional evidence needs to be considered and you failed to appear at the hearing that was held, you may request a new hearing.